kamal01236/KubeAppNagp2025/KubeAppNagp2025/README.md

 kubectl apply -f manifests/nagp-service-api-ingress.yaml
 ```

-> Ensure an Ingress controller is running and add `127.0.0.1 service-api.local` to your `/etc/hosts` file.
+> Ensure an Ingress controller is running and add `127.0.0.1 nagp-service-api.local` to your `/etc/hosts` file.

 ### 3. Migrate Database (Run Once)
 First, get the name of any Service API pod: